sophiagracelydia/SSB/README.md

 In **PPDT**, one picture was shown for 30 sec.
 Then we need to write a simple story for 4 min (I got a picture of a girl standing on a podium speaking and there were 2 other people standing at the back of the stage in front of audience).

-After a short tea break, we were split into 15 people and sent to start our group discussion.
+After a short tea break, we were split into 15 people and sent to start our group discussion (First everyone needs to give self-written story and then the discussion starts).
 After the discussion, we went for lunch.
 Later, they announced the results.
-From the 98 only 25 got screened in including me.
+From the 98 only 25 got screened in including me (Chest No: 55).

+Then we got new chest numbers.
+This time my chest number was 6.
+We were asked to submit our phones after informing our families.
+We went to fill our PIQ forms directly after getting screened in.
+Then we were taken to the accommodation.
+By 7 PM we were asked to have dinner, I had severe cold and continuous sneeze at the end of the day.
+So, slept early to get energy for next day.